 Fleas are a common pest, and they feed on blood from mammals, including us humans.
 But these pests are more than just annoying at best-they have the potential to carry diseases, which could lead to illness or worse.
-Read on for tips on how to keep your house free of fleas and what you need to know about their presence on puppies!
+Read on for tips on keeping your house free of fleas and what you need to know about their presence on puppies!

 Fleas can affect not just your home but also your pets.